 However, not all senior developers can solve all the tasks independently.
 It occurs that the general level of a senior developer is high enough, but he lacks experience in terms of planning application architecture.
 Or he might lack experience in a certain specific field.
-The office would be a better place for him when addressing such tasks, since efficiency would be higher working with the team.
+The office would be a better place for him when addressing such tasks since efficiency would be higher when working with the team.

 Sometimes Middle and Junior developers can be efficient working remotely.
 Theoretically, Middle and Junior developers can work remotely.
 To do this, the tasks they perform have to be familiar and routine, as well as not require permanent discussions.
 It is also important to have an opportunity to assess the results of their work without an efficiency drop.

-There is no need to radically decide in favor of either remote or office work, since there is always room for compromise decisions.
+There is no need to radically decide in favor of either remote or office work since there is always room for compromise decisions.
 For example, agree that a developer should work in the office once a week to touch base within the course of the project.

 Of course, all rules have exceptions.
 Sometimes, middle developers are being able to successfully do their work while working remotely.
 Some teams succeed when working remotely.
 However, if we speak about efficiency, the above rules are applicable for 90% of projects you might work on.

 Remote vs On-site: 3 things you should pay attention to

 The choice between remote and office work is very individual.
 It depends on many factors that can be distilled to 3 basics: experience, self-organization, and independence.

 Experience implies that a developer has experienced similar tasks and can efficiently fulfill them.

 Self-organization means a person can manage time independently.
 The home environment doesn’t result in slacking, and all the tasks are accomplished in due time.